foundation-model-stack/fms-guardrails-orchestrator/docs/architecture/adrs/003-detector-api-design.md

 ## Consequences

-1. Orchestrator will need to integrate all these different endpoints into detector client to provide support for all these.
+1. To support all of these different endpoints, the orchestrator will need to integrate these endpoints in the detector client.
 1. For `contents` API, already implemented orchestrator workflow, would need to be modified to new API.
-1. Each of the detector developer would need to be communicated about new API and its design
+1. Each detector developer would need to know about new detector APIs and their design.

 ## Status